My top five movies of 2015

 2. Turbo Kid – Turbo Kid, up until December, was the top of my list for 2015 films.
 I was introduced to Turbo Kid at Grimmfest, and it hit my buttons in all the right places, pulling on my eighties kid heart strings, and bringing me back to a time where I rooted for the Goonies, yet evolving with me to fit my now adult humour.
 The best way I can describe Turbo Kid is The Goonies crossed with Mad Max, and I know that sounds a bit weird, but if you’re aged around 30, there is no way you can’t love this film.
 Hilarious and nostalgic from start to finish, Turbo Kid was a stand out film for me this year, and is bound to be a go to feel good film for years to come.

 1. Star Wars Episode VII: The Force Awakens – When I found out that Disney were going to complete the saga, I’m not sure I was too thrilled.
 With the utter crap that was Episodes I to III, I just didn’t want anything else to ruin the Star Wars legacy.
 In the build up I read nothing about the films, avoided all trailers, and even managed to keep the spoilers at bay.
 But when the time came, I was drawn in, and a trip to the cinema was planned.
 As soon as that title music kicked in, I found myself grinning from ear to ear as the child in me was reawakened, and I became excited to see what adventures lay ahead.
 Right from the start I was happy to see that the film just felt more like the original trilogy.
 Gone were the stupid CGI scenes just for the sake of it, and back were the sliding scene transitions and raw feel to the film.
 There was more emphasis put into storyline and character development, and I found myself loving it (almost) all the way through.
 The old characters bounced so well off the new ones, and Rey is an amazing female lead, something which I’ve always found that sci-fi films can do so well.
 I still can’t say I’m happy about dragging out the saga for all it’s worth, with back stories and spin offs, but I am now excited for Episodes VIII and IX.
-If you haven’t yet seen Episode VII, and want to revisit the earlier films before you do, I can highly recommend the machete order……Thank you for reading!
-GirlGeekUpNorth x
+If you haven’t yet seen Episode VII, and want to revisit the earlier films before you do, I can highly recommend the machete order……Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter